California Fiduciary e-file Program - Frequently Asked Questions

 - Do I need to complete PATS testing if I will transmit fiduciary returns directly to FTB?

-- Will FTB include more fiduciary forms for tax year 2013?
+- Will FTB include more fiduciary forms next year?

 - How can I get the latest e-file information?